SoftwareArchitecture-L/3Erefactor/README.md

     --solutionSize=15 \  # optional; default value = 15
 ```

-2. The feedback command allows users to interact with the generated refactoring solutions, choose an optimal solution, and iteratively generate new solutions based on feedback.
+2. The feedback command allows users to interact with the generated refactoring solutions, choose an optimal solution in Pareto front, and iteratively generate new solutions based on feedback.

 ```bash
 java -jar target/3Erefactor-jar-with-dependencies.jar feedback \